 Travel activities must be in compliance with the sponsor's travel policies and University Travel Policy.
 For example, travel outside the continental United States generally requires prior approval by the sponsoring agency grants officer, as well as by the University.
 When Huston-Tillotson University and the sponsoring agency travel rates differ, the more restrictive rate applies.
-The Huston-Tillotson University Travel Policy is available from the Department of Administration and Finance.
+The Huston-Tillotson University Travel Policy is available from the Business Office.